-If any member of staff is concerned about a child he or she must inform the DSL.
-The DSL will decide whether the concerns should be referred to Children's Services and if deemed to have met the threshold a Child Protection Contact Referral will be completed.
-If a Child Protection Contact Referral to Children's Services is made the DSL will discuss the referral with the parents, unless to do so would place the child at further risk of harm.
+If any member of staff is concerned about a child he or she must inform the Designated Senior Person.
+The Designated Senior Person will decide whether the concerns should be referred to Children's Services: Safeguarding and Specialist Services.
+If it is deemed to have met the threshold a Child Protection Contact referral will be completed.
+This will be discussed with the parents, unless to do so would place the child at further risk of harm.

-While it is the DSL's role to make Child Protection Contacts, any staff member can make a Child Protection Contact to Children's Services If a child is in immediate danger or is at risk of harm (e.g. concern that a family might have plans to carry out FGM, Forced Marriage etc).
-In these circumstances a Child Protection Contact should be made to Children's Services and/or the Police immediately.
-Where Child Protection Contact Referrals are made by another member of staff, the DSL should be informed as soon as possible.
+While it is the DSPs role to make Child Protection Contact referrals, any staff member can make a Child Protection Contact referral to Children's Services.
+If a child is in immediate danger or is at risk of harm (e.g. concern that a family might have plans to carry out FGM), a referral should be made to Children's Services and/or the Police immediately.
+Where referrals are not made by the DSP, the DSP should be informed as soon as possible.

-If a teacher (persons employed or engaged to carry out teaching work at schools and other institutions in England), in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher must report this to the police via 101.
+If a teacher (persons employed or engaged to carry out teaching work at schools and other institutions in England), in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher must report this to the police.
 This is a mandatory reporting duty.
-KCSiE (DfE 2021) pg.
-131-132.
+See Appendix 1-Keeping Children Safe in Education (DfE 2022): Annex A for further information.

-If the allegations raised are against other children, the school should follow section 4.4 of the Hertfordshire Safeguarding Children Partnership Procedures Manual - Children Who Abuse Others.
+If the allegations raised are against other children, the school should follow section 4.4 of the Hertfordshire Safeguarding Children Board Procedures Manual - Children Who Abuse Others.
 Please see the school's anti-bullying policy for more details on procedures to minimise the risk of peer on peer abuse.

 The member of staff must record information regarding the concerns on the same day.
-The recording must be a clear, precise, factual account of any verbal disclosures and observations (record of concern pro-forma is available on the Hertfordshire Grid for Learning).
+The recording must be a clear, precise, factual account of any verbal disclosures and observations. (record of concern pro-forma is available on the Hertfordshire Grid for Learning).

-Particular attention should be paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a Child Protection Plan and a written record will be kept.
+Particular attention will be paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a child protection plan and a written record will be kept.

-If a pupil who is/or has been the subject of a child protection plan changes school, the DSL will inform the social worker responsible for the case and transfer the appropriate records to the DSL at the receiving school, in a secure manner, and separate from the child's academic file.
+If a student who is/or has been the subject of a child protection plan changes school, the Designated Senior Person will inform the social worker responsible for the case and transfer the appropriate records to the Designated Senior Person at the receiving school, in a secure manner, and separate from the child's academic file.

-The DSL is responsible for making the senior leadership team aware of trends in behaviour that may affect pupil welfare.
+The Designated Senior Person is responsible for making the senior leadership team aware of trends in behaviour that may affect student welfare.
 If necessary, training will be arranged.

-COMMUNICATION WITH PARENTS
+10. COMMUNICATION WITH PARENTS

-The Giles Nursery and Infants' School will ensure the Child Protection Policy is available publicly either via the school website or by other means.
+The Knights Templar School will ensure the Child Protection Policy is available publicly either via the school website or by other means.

-Parents should be informed prior to a Child Protection Contact Referral, unless it is considered to do so might place the child at increased risk of significant harm by:
+Parents should be informed prior to Child Protection Contact referral, unless it is considered to do so might place the child at increased risk of significant harm by:

-The behavioural response it prompts e.g. a child being subjected to abuse, maltreatment or threats / forced to remain silent if alleged abuser informed.

-- Leading to an unreasonable delay. - Leading to the risk of loss of evidential material.
+- The behavioural response it prompts e.g. a child being subjected to abuse, maltreatment or threats / forced to remain silent if alleged abuser informed; - Leading to an unreasonable delay; - Leading to the risk of loss of evidential material;

-(The school may also consider not informing parent(s) where is would place a member of staff at risk).
+(The school may also consider not informing parent(s) where this would place a member of staff at risk).

-The school will endeavour to ensure that parents understand the responsibilities placed on the school and staff for safeguarding children.
+Ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children.

-Where reasonably possible schools and colleges should hold more than one emergency contact number for each pupil and students.
-KCSiE (DfE 2021) pg.26.
+Where reasonably possible schools should hold more than one emergency contact number for their students and parents.